JuaniV2002/moodle_welcome_message/README.md

 Site administration > General > Messaging > Notification settings > look for "Welcome message for new course enrolments" > turn off that switch.

-The plugin also has a settings page so that the message header and body can be changed.
+The plugin also has a settings page under the local section so that the message header and body can be changed.
 Variables can be used to make the message more personal.